 Ionizing radiation refers to x-rays, gamma rays, and some of the higher ultraviolet electromagnetic spectrum.
-X rays are used in diagnostic imaging and in therapeutics.
+X-rays are used in diagnostic imaging and in therapeutics.
 Gamma radiation is used in therapeutics.
 Ionizing radiation can have enough energy to produce ions (molecules or atoms that are charged).

-How are doses of radiation exposure measured?
+How is radiation measured?

 A roentgen (r) is a measurement of ionization in air from X-rays.
 A joule (J) is the measure of energy transferred from exposure to x-rays.

-Rem refers to the dose of ionizing radiation to body tissue in terms of an estimated biological effect in relation to a dose of 1 roentgen (r) of X-rays.
+Rem refers to the amount of ionizing radiation to body tissue in terms of an expected biological effect in relation to a dose of 1 roentgen (r) of X-rays.